lewismorgan/spacenav/README.md

 Site is deployed to <https://spacenav.netlify.app/>.

-Whenver there is new code published to the **master** branch, Netlify automatically rebuilds and deploys to <https://spacenav.netlify.app>
+Whenever there is new code published to the **master** branch, Netlify automatically rebuilds and deploys to <https://spacenav.netlify.app>

 Project Objectives: